loganpkg/delimtools/README.md

 If you don't have `fossil` then you can mannually download the files into `delimtools_src`.

+`/usr/local` is the default installation directory.
+This can be changed by editing each makefile and changing the `install_dir` variable.

 Now it's time to build the software:

-    $ make && make install
+    $ make clean

-If there is a problem, run `make clean` before trying to `make` again.

-The following instructions may be sightly different depending on the shell and operating system you are using.

-If:

-    $ which delim
+    $ make
-    $ echo "$?"
+    $ make install

+You might need to use `sudo` for the `make install` step.

+If you installed to a location other than `/usr/local` then some paths might need to be added to your shell's configuration file.
+Depending on your shell and operating system, the following instructions will be slightly different.

-is non-zero, then add the following line to your `~/.shrc` file:
+Add the following lines to `~/.shrc` as necessary:

+    # Set this to install directory that you used
+    install_dir="$HOME"
+    # If the executable is not found
+    export PATH="$install_dir"/bin:"$PATH"
+    # If the shared object is not found
+    export LD_LIBRARY_PATH="$install_dir"/lib:"$LD_LIBRARY_PATH"
+    # If the manual page is not found
-    export PATH="$HOME/bin:$PATH"
+    export MANPATH="$install_dir"/man:"$(manpath)"

-then:
+then reload the configuration file:

     $ . ~/.shrc

-Now `which delim` should work.

-If:

-    $ man delim

-returns the error:

-    No manual entry for delim

-then add the following line to your `~/.shrc` file:

-    export MANPATH="$HOME/man:$(manpath)"

-then

-    $ . ~/.shrc

-Now `man delim` should work.
+You can check that the correct utf8 shared object is being used:

+    $ ldd "$(which freq)"

 ## Printing